 There are well over 100 Unix commands shared by the Linux kernel and other Unix-like operating systems.
 If you are interested in the commands frequently used by Linux sysadmins and power users, you’ve come to the place.
 Recently, I published a five-part series covering commands often used by Linux sysadmins.
 Below I’ve listed the 90 […]

-With MySQL, common configuration mistakes can cause serious performance problems.
-In fact, if you misconfigure just one of the many config parameters, it can cripple performance.
+With MySQL, common configuration mistakes can create severe performance problems.
+If you misconfigure just one of the many config parameters, it can cripple performance.
 Of course, the performance of MySQL is often tied to the efficiency of your MySQL queries.
-It’s important to ensure that your performance issues are not due to poorly written MySQL […]
+It’s essential to ensure that your performance issues are not due to poorly written MySQL […]

 Recently, I wanted to test network throughput via command line with at least 3 tools.
 For the life of me, I could not remember iperf.
 Not being able to remember previously used command line tools is frustrating and something we can all relate to.
-So I created a go-to-list of network tools for myself. […]
+So I created a go-to list of network tools for myself. […]

-Website: http://6xq.net/projects/pianobar/ GitHub: https://github.com/PromyLOPh/pianobar To install, there are community provided packages available for most Linux distributions.
+Website: http://6xq.net/projects/pianobar/ GitHub: https://github.com/PromyLOPh/pianobar To install, there are community-provided packages available for most Linux distributions.
 Search your distribution’s package manager.
-For Arch Linux you can simply use use pacman or packer: sudo pacman -S pianobar Then launch it by typing: pianobar …Done!
+For Arch Linux you can simply use pacman or packer: sudo pacman -S pianobar Then launch it by typing: pianobar …Done!